After Brexit: how will « rules of origin » impact your business?

 Deadline for certifying rules of origin

-As a reminder, companies have until the end of 2021 to provide documents certifying that the rules of origin are respected.
+As a reminder, companies had until the end of 2021 to provide documents certifying that the rules of origin are respected.
 In most cases, companies can certify compliance with these rules themselves.
-This will reduce the administrative burden, but in the short term only.
+This reduces the administrative burden, but in the short term only.

 Reorganise to seize new opportunities

-Faced with future supply chain reorganizations, your company can adopt a proactive strategy right now, and anticipate future regulatory and administrative barriers, by setting up a company in Europe.
+Faced with supply chain reorganizations, your company can adopt a new strategy, by setting up a company in Europe.

 Hauts-de-France, the solution combining efficiency and proximity